lonePatient/lookahead_pytorch/README.md

 ## Example

-To experiment th result,we use CIFAR-10 dataset for ResNet18.
+To produce th result,we use CIFAR-10 dataset for ResNet18.

 ```python
 # use adam